PayPoint Reviews & Complaints

 Most Common Complaint N/A

-We are currently able to locate fewer than 10 PayPoint complaints, none of which accuse the company of being a ripoff or a scam.
-The most common themes among merchant complainants include poor customer service, difficulty canceling service, unexpected fees, and technical difficulties with PayPoint’s hardware.
-Some PayPoint complaints have been filed regarding its non-merchant services products, and these have played much less of a factor in our rating.
-It’s also worth considering, however, that some PayPoint merchants may post their complaints against Lloyds Cardnet rather than PayPoint, even though PayPoint bears some responsibility for connecting merchants to their Lloyds accounts.
+Currently, we’ve identified fewer than 10 PayPoint complaints, none of which allege fraudulent practices by the company.
+Among merchant grievances, common issues include poor customer service, challenges in canceling services, unexpected fees, and technical glitches with PayPoint’s hardware.
+It’s noteworthy that some complaints pertain to non-merchant services products, which have a minimal impact on our assessment.
+Additionally, it’s possible that some merchants attribute their issues to Lloyds Cardnet instead of PayPoint, though PayPoint shares responsibility for connecting merchants to their Lloyds accounts.

-On balance, it seems that PayPoint has a low number of complaints for its size and time in business.
-We therefore assign the company an “A” in this section.
-PayPoint offers phone support and email support to its users, but these channels are not sufficient to qualify the company as a top-rated processor for customer service.
+Considering its size and tenure in the industry, PayPoint maintains a commendably low number of complaints.
+Therefore, we assign the company an “A” rating in this category.
+PayPoint provides phone and email support to its users.
+However, these support channels do not elevate the company to the status of a top-rated processor for customer service.

 PayPoint Online Ratings